Zenith-Team/Tsuru/README.md

 # SuperHacks
-New Super Mario Bros.
+#### New Super Mario Bros.
 U Custom Code and ASM
+So basically this is just a massive compilation of code hacks for NSMBU, inspired by NewerSMBW, made with extensibility in mind.
+A lot of stuff here was made by me as I learned how to write hacks, and some of it may not be fully up-to-par, but I tried my test to clean everything up as much as possible.
+Make sure to also grab the assets pack form the releases page when installing the hacks.
+Project started on March 9 2021.

 # What's here
 ## Headers:
+I have included as many headers as I could, to minimize the amount of reverse-engineering required for modifying the game, and for completeness.
 There are much too many headers to keep track of, so here is a list of extra actor and actor base headers that are included here, plus some other special ones.
 ### Actors
 * bobomb.h (unfinished)
 * boss.h (unfinished)